 - Stick to decaf products.
-Caffeine that is found in soda, tea and other drinks is stimulating and can cause mood fluctuations that initiate cravings.
+The caffeine that is found in soda, tea, and other drinks is stimulating and can cause mood fluctuations that initiate cravings.

 - Avoid sugary foods and refined carbs.
 These, too, causes mood swings and make it harder to select the right food choices.
 Plus, refined carbs have no nutrients.

 - Eat antioxidant-rich foods (fresh fruits and vegetables) and high-protein foods (lean meat, fish, beans, poultry).
 Fiber is also important since it will help rebuild the digestive system.